PayString/rfcs/payid/src/spec/payid-uri.md

    that payment account.
 This is expressed as a URI using the 'payid' scheme as 'payid:apollo$wallet.example.com'.

-   A common scenario is for a user to register with a payment service provider using an identifier (such as an email address) that is associated with some other service provider.
+   A possible scenario is for a user to register with a payment service provider using an identifier (such as an email address) that is associated with some other service provider.
 For example, a user with the email address "alice@example.net" might register with a wallet website whose domain name is "wallet.example.com".
-In order to facilitate payments to/from alice, the wallet service provider might offer alice a PayID using alice's email address.
-In order to use her email address as the localpart of the 'payid' URI, the at-sign character (U+0040) needs to be percent-encoded as described in [RFC3986].
-Thus, the resulting 'payid' URI would be "payid:alice%40example.net$shoppingsite.example".
+In order to facilitate payments to/from alice, the wallet service provider might offer alice a PayID using alice's email address (though using an email address as a PayID is not recommended).
+In order to use her email address as the 'acctpart' of the 'payid' URI, the at-sign character (U+0040) needs to be percent-encoded as described in [RFC3986].
+Thus, the resulting 'payid' URI would be `payid:alice%40example.net$shoppingsite.example`.

-   Another scenario is a payment service provider (e.g., a digital wallet) that allows a user to use a PayID that is associated with some other payment service provider.
+   Another possible scenario is a payment service provider (e.g., a digital wallet) that allows a user to use a PayID that is associated with some other payment service provider.
 For example, a user with the PayID "alice$bank.example.net" might register with a wallet website whose domain name is "wallet.example.net".
-   In order to use her bank's PayID as the localpart of the wallet's 'payid' URI, the dollar-sign character (U+0024) needs to be percent-encoded as described in [RFC3986].
-Thus, the resulting 'payid' URI would be "payid:alice%24bank.example$wallet.example".
+In order to use her bank's PayID as the localpart of the wallet's 'payid' URI, no percent-encoding is necessary because the 'acctpart' portion of a PayID allows for dollar-signs.
+Thus, the resulting 'payid' URI would be `payid:alice$bank.example$wallet.example`.

    It is not assumed that an entity will necessarily be able to interact with a user's PayID using any particular application protocol,